sontl/muua-docs/website/docs/admin-portal/overview.md

 Our future products (where relevant) will also be available in the Admin Portal.

-To enable the Admin Portal, make sure you deploy [Jackson as a service](../jackson/deploy/service).

 ## Authentication Methods

 BoxyHQ SAML Jackson supports multiple authentication methods.
 You can choose to use any of the following methods to authenticate users to the Admin Portal.